Skillz Inc (SKLZ) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for SKLZ stocks, with BTIG Research repeating the rating for SKLZ by listing it as a “Sell.”
 The predicted price for SKLZ in the upcoming period, according to BTIG Research is $0.65 based on the research report published on October 12, 2022 of the previous year 2022.

-Volatility was left at 8.29%, however, over the last 30 days, the volatility rate increased by 10.25%, as shares sank -3.88% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -39.19% lower at present.
+Volatility was left at 8.97%, however, over the last 30 days, the volatility rate increased by 9.57%, as shares surge +41.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -35.80% lower at present.

 Insider Trading